-Whether you decide to invest in an online saving account at a FDIC insured credit union or bank, or you have developed your own portfolio, most of us would like to see our money grow faster.
+Whether you decide to invest in an online saving account at an FDIC insured credit union or digital bank, or you have developed your own portfolio, most of us would like to see our money grow faster.

-While financial planning is a necessary part of the financial freedom process for a first-time investor, it can be a bit discouraging.
+While financial planning is a necessary part of the financial freedom process for a first-time investor, it can be discouraging.

-After you realize how long it’s going to take to double your investment, you may be wondering how you can get to your place of financial independence faster.
+After you realize how long it will take to double your investment, you may be wondering how you can get to your place of financial independence faster.

 At the heart of growing your money is personal finance.
 When you track your spending, stick to a budget, and pay your investments first, then you’ll be on track for a successful financial future.
 There are various tactics you can utilize which can help you to grow your money faster.